CMSgov/dpc-static-site/src/_pages/about.md

   <div class="desktop:grid-col desktop:order-1">
     <h1 class="margin-top-5 desktop:margin-top-0">{{ page.page_title }}</h1>
     <h2>Creating continuity for people with Medicare</h2>
     <p>People with Medicare can receive care from multiple providers and care settings.
 As a result, providers may not have a complete picture of a patient's care history when making clinical decisions.
-The Data at the Point of Care (DPC) pilot program securely shares Medicare claims data in a standardized format, the HL7® FHIR® standard.
+The Data at the Point of Care (DPC) pilot program securely shares Medicare claims data in a standardized format, the <a href="https://www.hl7.org/fhir/" target="_blank">HL7® FHIR® standard</a>.
 This helps providers fill information gaps, make more informed clinical decisions, and coordinate care more effectively.
 By giving care teams a more complete picture of their patients, DPC supports better, more connected care for people with Medicare.</p>
   </div>
 </div>